 |

-Ongoing repair: buttress needing attention
+Ongoing repair: the buttress base needs attention

 |